SKMASON/msk-redefining-cancer-treatment/README.md

 Remarks:

-	In file 'RawData', other three text files are not included due to the maximum size of 25MB: stage2_test_text.csv
-		test_text
-		training_text
 	The default paths of all the files are the same for every script Current configuration of model parameters achieved a score of 0.06~0.12 on the public leaderboard.
 Parameters can be changed as required